LautaroJayat/bootloaders-and-os-stuff/04_kernel_search_n_load/Readme.md

    - Contains a FAT12 BIOS Parameter Block (BPB)
    - Implements `lba_to_chs` + `disk_read` via `INT 13h` with retries & error handling
    - Implements little math to locate files in the FAT12 file system
-   - Locates the kernel and jups to its first instruction
+   - Locates the kernel, loads it into memory and jups to its first instruction

 2. **Stage 2 Kernel**
    - Assembled with `ORG 0x0`, no magic offsets needed